jeffreycwitt/hn202/docs/schools-and-scholasticism.md

 *Sic et Non* is Latin for *Yes and No*.
 This title, while seemingly cryptic, perfectly captures Abelard's intentions.

-Instead of preceding by story or chronology, Abelard create a work **organized around topics**, more precisely questions, and then loosely groups those questions together around a broader topic.
+Instead of preceding by story or chronology, Abelard created a work **organized around topics**, more precisely questions, and then loosely groups those questions together around a broader topic.

 The text itself contains 158 questions ranging from questions about the Faith and Reason, the Trinity, whether God knows everything, whether all the apostles are equal, how baptism should be performed, the nature of sin, etc.